Downtown

 These are the official surfaces this page was reviewed against.
 Use them when the decision depends on live provider, transit, event, or venue information.

-Use Amtrak when rail arrival is the easiest version of the trip.
+Choose Amtrak when rail arrival is the easiest version of the trip.
 Providence station arrivals keep the city compact and remove a surprising amount of weekend friction.

-Use RIPTA when one bus move is better than over-walking or relying on ride-share for every gap.
+Check RIPTA when one bus move is better than over-walking or relying on ride-share for every gap.
 The bus network is a support tool for a walkable weekend, not a reason to complicate the whole plan.

 Check airport-side logistics before assuming the no-car trip will stay simple.
 Airport timing matters most when the first and last transfer risk becoming the most annoying parts of the trip.